 Drill holes in the corner of the outlined shape.
 Use a jigsaw to cut from hole to hole.
 Test fit your panel.

-Time to hang your panel.
+Time to hang the masonite panels.
 For a permanent hold, use construction glue and then secure with finish nails.
-If you want to be able to remove the panel later, skip the adhesive.
+If you want to be able to remove the panels later, skip the adhesive and use only finish nails.

 Fill nail holes and seams with wood putty.
-Lightly sand them smooth after the putty has dried.
+Lightly sand smooth after the putty has dried.

-Using a foam roller, prime the chalkboard with tinted primer (ask your paint department to add as much black as they can to a small can of primer.)
+Using a foam roller, prime the chalkboard with tinted primer (ask your paint department to add as much black as they can to a small can of primer.
+This will reduce the number of coats of chalkboard paint needed.)
 My Lowe’s store was able to produce a 50% gray color.

-After the paint has dried thoroughly, enlist the help of your son or daughter to help season the chalkboard.
+After the paint has dried thoroughly, enlist the help of your son or daughter to help season the chalkboard (rub chalk on its side over the entire surface.)

 There is beauty in the gray movement on a chalkboard wall, wouldn’t you agree?

-Christen your chalkboard with drawings and your to do list.
+Christen your chalkboard with drawings or your to do list.

-Within two hours I had to erase the list because I was feeling a little stressed by all the things I still need to do in our kitchen ;-(.
+Within two hours I had to erase the list because I was feeling a little stressed by all the things I needed to complete in our kitchen renovation.